Closing Your Pool for Winter

 Protect the Equipment

-Remove drain plugs from the pump, filter, and heater.
-Store them in the pump basket or a labeled bag so they won't get lost.
-If possible, store the pump and other removable equipment indoors.
+Pull the drain plugs from the pump, filter, and heater so they drain fully and do not crack.
+Drop the plugs in the pump basket or a labeled bag so you can find them in spring.
+If you can, bring the pump and any other removable gear indoors for the winter.

 Covering Your Pool